amperity/amperity-docs/amperity_datagrid/source/table_customer_attributes.rst

 You have two choices for defining churn events for this table:

 #.
 Use predicted modeling to define your customers' current churn status.
-This option is available when your tenant has AmpIQ predictive modeling enabled and a **Churn Events** table is configured for use in your tenant.
+This option is available when your tenant has predictive modeling enabled and a **Churn Events** table is configured for use in your tenant.
 #.
 Use historical order history to define your customers' churn status.
 For example, you could configure the **Churn Events** table to define churn status as "active" as "within the past 60 days", "at risk" as "within the past 365 days", and so on, using SQL similar to:

    .. code-block:: sql